Ruthenian Voivodeship: History

 The Land of Przemysl was divided into two counties: those of Przemysl and Przeworsk.
-In 1676, the County of Przemysl had 657 villages and 18 towns, while the County of Przeworsk had 221 villages and 18 towns (...)
+In 1676, the County of Przemysl had 657 villages and 18 towns, while the County of Przeworsk had 221 villages and 18 towns [...]
 The Land of Sanok, located in the Carpathian Foothills, was not divided into counties.
-In 1676, it had 371 villages and 12 towns (...)
+In 1676, it had 371 villages and 12 towns [...]

 The Land of Halicz, with its own separate local government, was divided into the counties of Trembowla, Halicz and Kolomyja.
 It had its own sejmik at Halicz, where six deputies were elected to the Polish Sejm (two from each county), also one deputy to the Crown Tribunal and one to the Treasury Tribunal at Radom.
 The Land of Halicz had one senator, and starostas, who resided in Halicz, Trembowla, Kolomuja, Tlumacz, Rohatyn, Jablonow, Sniatyn, Krasnopol, and other locations.
 In 1676, it had 565 villages and 38 towns.

 The Land of Chelm was an enclave, separated from Ruthenian Voivodeship by Belz Voivodeship.
 The Bug river divided this land into two parts, and since the 10th century, Chelm was contested by Poland and Rus.
 In the course of the time, the Lithuanians also joined the conflict.
 It was ended in 1377, when King Louis annexed Chelm.
 The Land of Chelm had its own local offices, and a sejmik, where two deputies to the Sejm and one deputy to the Lesser Poland Tribunal were elected.
 It was divided into counties of Chelm and Krasnystaw, starostas resided in Chelm, Krasnystaw, Ratno, Luboml, Hrubieszow, and other locations.
 The Land of Chelm had two senators: the Bishop of Chelm and the Castellan of Chelm.
-In 1676, there were 427 villages and 23 towns in both counties (...)
-Southern part of the Land of Chelm belonged to the vast Zamoyski Family Fee Tail, which stretched beyond the region, into Urzedow County of Lublin Voivodeship.
+In 1676, there were 427 villages and 23 towns in both counties [...]
+Southern part of the Land of Chelm belonged to the vast Zamoyski Family Fee Tail, which stretched beyond the region, into Urzędów, County of Lublin Voivodeship.